 If there's any doubt that Santa Fe is a prime destination for art lovers, Canyon Road quashes it.
-Situated just east of the Santa Fe Plaza, Canyon Road is home to a slew of art galleries selling renowned artwork from famed artists such as Fernando Botero and cultural treasures like hand-woven Navajo rugs and Southwestern wood carvings.
+Situated just east of the Santa Fe Plaza, Canyon Road is home to a slew of art galleries selling renowned artwork from famed artists, such as Fernando Botero and cultural treasures like hand-woven Navajo rugs and Southwestern wood carvings.
 The area is touted as an art lover's mecca because of the variety of mediums used to highlight art.
-Pop into the different galleries (there are more than 50) along the street and you'll find everything from jewelry and pottery to sculptures and paintings.
+Pop into the different galleries (there are more than 100) along the street and you'll find everything from jewelry and pottery to sculptures and paintings.
 The street itself is also a feast for the eyes: Many of the galleries found here are housed in historic adobe buildings laced with brilliantly colored flowers, art installations are often showcased outside and the spicy odor of chile peppers wafts from the doorways of top-notch eateries like Geronimo Restaurant and Compound Restaurant.

 - #2View all PhotosfreeSanta Fe Plaza#2 in Santa FeFree, Neighborhood/AreaTYPE2 hours to Half DayTIME TO SPENDFree, Neighborhood/AreaTYPE2 hours to Half DayTIME TO SPEND

 Since the city's founding in 1610, the Santa Fe Plaza has been its cultural hub, hosting bullfights and fandangos.
-Today, surrounded by numerous ancient buildings like the San Miguel Mission and the Palace of the Governors, the Plaza continues to be the epicenter of Santa Fean affairs, from live music to September's Santa Fe Fiesta.
-The Plaza, which is a National Historic Landmark, hosts Indian and Spanish markets regularly, in addition to concerts and community gatherings.
-Any night of the week, the Plaza is buzzing with activity with people enjoying restaurants, perusing galleries and checking out souvenir shops.
+Today, surrounded by numerous ancient buildings like the San Miguel Mission and the Palace of the Governors, the plaza continues to be the epicenter of Santa Fean affairs, from live music to September's Santa Fe Fiesta.
+The plaza, which is a National Historic Landmark, hosts Indian and Spanish markets regularly, in addition to concerts and community gatherings.
+Any night of the week, the plaza is buzzing with activity with people enjoying restaurants, perusing galleries and checking out souvenir shops.
 Save a little money to do some trinket shopping while here: Santa Fe Plaza is full of vendors selling authentic Native American crafts, but be wary of the inflated prices.

 The Santa Fe Opera House is a world-renowned venue that plays host to a variety of operas each summer.
 The company has presented operas – comedies, dramas, tragedies and more – every summer since 1957.
 The venue itself is an open-air theater surrounded by the Sangre de Cristo and Jemez mountain ranges, which means it offers some gorgeous views, and it can accommodate around 2,200 spectators.
 Patrons can arrive up to three hours prior to the show and many often do, specifically to tailgate in the surrounding parking lots with picnics, gourmet meals and drinks.
 (The opera also offers special dining options like premade tailgate picnics and preview buffet dinners for a set price.)

-Constructed in 1610, the Palace of the Governors was the original Capitol of New Mexico.
+Constructed in 1610, the Palace of the Governors was the original capitol of New Mexico.
 The adobe structure was the site of the only successful Native American uprising, which took place in 1680, and it has been in public use longer than any other structure in the country.
 Today, the National Historic Landmark showcases 400 years of the state's history (officially as part of the New Mexico History Museum) with the help of such artifacts as a stagecoach dating back to the days of the Santa Fe Trail and an altarpiece made in 1830 for a church in Taos.
-Outside, Native American craftsmen sell handmade souvenirs, jewelry and more.
-Meanwhile, the New Mexico History Museum (situated behind the Palace of the Governors) features a variety of exhibits showcasing the Land of Enchantment's fascinating past.
-Displays include artifacts from Native American history, the Spanish Colonial period and the Mexican period.
-You can learn about the renowned Santa Fe Trail (the 19th-century transportation route connecting Missouri to Santa Fe) and the Museum of New Mexico Press.
+The palace has been closed for renovations since early 2019, so plan to check the website before you visit to ensure it's open.

 No matter your reason for visiting Santa Fe – whether it be to see the art or ski the slopes – set aside some time to check out the Santa Fe Farmers Market.
 Open throughout the year, you'll find dozens of vendors selling everything from locally grown produce, flowers and cheeses to cider and tongue-numbing green chile salsa.
 There is also a snack bar selling coffee and other local treats.